alba-lang/lang-spec/sphinx/source/builtin/basic-types.rst

 Integer Types
 ----------------------------------------

-There are signed and unsigned integer for various bitsizes
+There are signed and unsigned integers for various bitsizes

 ``Byte``
     8 bit unsigned integer